Director of Career Development and Entrepreneurship in Music

 Department(s)Instrumental Studies, Career Development and Entrepreneurship

-Dr. Fabiana Claure is a multifaceted concert artist and entrepreneur with an extensive career in performing, teaching, and music entrepreneurship.
-Her musical and business experience, as well as her international background—having lived in the US, Bolivia, and Cuba—have allowed her to gain a empowering and global perspective towards music education and career development.
+Dr. Fabiana Claure is a multifaceted concert pianist and entrepreneur with an extensive career in performing, teaching, and music entrepreneurship.
+Her musical and business experience, as well as her international background—having lived in the US, Bolivia, and Cuba—have allowed her to gain an empowering and global perspective towards music education and career development.
 Fabiana is the Director of Career Development and Entrepreneurship in Music at the University of North Texas.
 She teaches undergraduate and graduate courses including marketing for musicians, music entrepreneurship, career development in professional music, and performing arts management.
 She is the Founding Director of UNT's Music Entrepreneurship Competition, has established the internship program, and is on the advisory board for UNT's Murphy Center for Entrepreneurship.
 Fabiana is also the Co-Founder and Executive Director of the Superior Academy of Music in Miami, FL that has been featured twice on national television (PBS) and its students have gone on to earn recognition locally, state-wide, and win full scholarships in Universities.
 Fabiana's prior work includes being the Royal Conservatory of Music’s Regional Associate for the state of Florida where she created an extensive network of teachers and executed national strategies, acting as the key spokesperson and representative for the Royal Conservatory.
 As a recipient of the College Music Society’s Yamaha In-Residence Fellowship, she organized and performed in a series of lecture-recitals and co-wrote an article published in the CMS’s Newsletter.
 Fabiana holds a Doctor of Musical Arts in Piano Performance degree with cognates in Music Business and Entertainment Industries from the University of Miami.
 Her research in the field of music entrepreneurship led her to author her doctoral dissertation entitled "The Entrepreneurial Concert Pianist: A Study of The Diverse Trends Used to Complement a Performing Career."
 Fabiana is also an internationally certified examiner for the Royal Conservatory of Music and travels regularly throughout the US and Canada assessing students' musicianship.